 Please note: Almond milk or similar can be substituted, but the hot chocolate will not be as creamy.

-Mix together the cocoa powder (we prefer dark cocoa), salt, and optional cinnamon in a medium saucepan.
+Mix together the cocoa powder (we prefer dark cocoa), mushroom powder, salt, and optional cinnamon in a medium saucepan.
 Next, stir in the maple syrup and water.
 Cook the mixture over medium-high heat, stirring, until it boils.
 Boil for about 2 minutes, stirring constantly.
 Add milk, stir, and heat.
 Do not allow the mixture to boil.
 Remove from heat and add vanilla extract.
 Makes 4 cups.